-I slept really well again but as usual I was up very early.
+I had slept really well but as usual I was up very early.
 It was way too early to get up so I finished updating my notes from yesterday and then managed to get back to sleep until my alarm starting going at 5 o'clock.
-I didn't really want to get out of my comfortable slumber but after several short snoozes I finally got up and started packing up.
+I didn't really want to get out of my comfortable futon but after several short snoozes I finally got up and started packing up.
 Miyoshi-san still appeared to be asleep but he started to stir as soon as I put the light on and then got himself up too.
 My plan was to be out walking again by 06:30.
-I was only going to be walking about 20km at most but I wanted to arrive at Meisekiji (#43) early so I could enjoy the peaceful still atmosphere of the place.
+I was only going to be walking about 20km at most but I wanted to arrive at Meisekiji (#43) early so I could enjoy the peaceful atmosphere I had found there last time.

 The only thing left to do was to get my stamp, so I headed to the stamp office and got my book stamped by someone who I imagined could well have been the grounds keeper.
 It felt like I had just caught him in the stamp office on some errand and since he happened to be there, he'd taken it upon himself to stamp my book.
-As I observed his brush strokes I had a strong feeling that could well have been right.
+As I observed his brush strokes I had a strong feeling that I could well have been right.
 Anyway I thanked him and gave him a photograph as I always did at each temple and then got ready to move on again.
-Again I couldn't quite remember the onward route from last time so double and triple checked in my guide book until I noticed a sign pointing to a mountain trail just to the left of the main gate as I faced it.

-The temple was now just as I had hoped it would be, perfectly silent and bathed in warm bright early morning sunshine.
+The temple was now just as I had hoped it would be, perfectly silent and bathed in early morning sunshine.
 The short mountain trail turned out to be especially beautiful with the sun streaming down through the trees.
 The calm was only broken by the sound of my footsteps and the occasional bird cry.
 It was such a lovely setting that I had to stop so I could try and capture the moment as a short video clip.
 There were places and settings that I instantly felt a connection with and it was usually because they radiated this incredible stillness broken only by the sounds of nature.
 The mountain trail was not very long and about 20 minutes later I was back out and heading towards Route 56.
-I stopped briefly to check which way to go and then continued on at a very slow gentle pace.

 After leaving the minshuku earlier this morning I had only gone a few hundred yards before I remembered that I had forgotten to pack the onigiri the owner had given me.
 I was not so worried about that but I had wondered if I had forgotten to pack anything else.
 That had all been forgotten now but I was looking forward to seeing a convenience store so I could get myself a hot coffee and dorayaki.
 I saw a sign for Circle K and was soon inside paying for a coffee, an onigri and a dorayaki.
 There were two very young men probably university students on spring vacation manning the checkouts and after getting my coffee I gave them both a photograph each and then headed out and found a spot in the sun to enjoy my morning treat.

 Today the route was going to be fairly straight forward and I was planning to stick mainly to Route 56 for much of the day.
-I planned to come to a finish at Toyogahashi (#8) a bangai temple with tsuyado.
-My plan also included stopping at the small factory where I had received osettai the last time I had passed this way.
+I planned to come to a finish at Toyogahashi (#8) a bangai temple with a tsuyado.
+My plan also included stopping at the small factory where I had received osettai the last time.
 This time I wanted to give them my own osettai in the shape of a few photographs.
-I was maintaining a slow steady pace and maybe the only minor issue was the occasional chill wind which blew sometimes.
+I was maintaining a slow steady pace and maybe the only minor issue was the occasional chill wind.
 A bit of a chill could always be easily fixed and a little further up I spotted a Sunkust and headed in and got myself another hot coffee and dorayaki.

-I quickly explained how I had stopped at the factory almost 4 years ago and that I had stopped again to say thank you.
+I quickly explained how I had stopped at the factory almost 4 years ago and that this time I had stopped to say thank you.
 The woman went into the back and re-appeared with an assortment of sweets, snacks and a very nice chilled drink.
 I got out all my photographs and told her she could choose any two she really liked.
 The young man in the office also got up and joined us and started looking through the photographs and in the end they seemed to have 3 they really liked and were deciding which one to return until I told them to take all three.
 The woman then offered to make me some hot green tea which I was more than happy to have and after finishing that and enjoying an extended break of almost 30 minutes I thanked them and left.
-Like last time, they had been really hospitable.
-This time I had received their business cards so I was already planning on writing to them when I got back.
-The factory turned out to be situated about 1km from the Tosaka Tunnel.
+The factory turned out to be about 1km from the Tosaka Tunnel.

 The tunnel is at the top of a pass and once through you get through, you are treated to some really great views before you gently head back down towards central Ozu.
 A car was parked up in a lay by up ahead and when I got closer a woman got out of the front seat, gestured for me to stop and then appeared to get something from the back seat.
 They turned out to be two rather large and very nice looking oranges.
 I offered to take just one and in return I gave her a photograph.
 I was already looking forward to sitting down somewhere and tucking into the orange and the perfect place soon came into view.
 Fudakake Rest Area had some rest rooms and some lovely seating areas so I stopped and enjoyed the orange.
 I was now only about 7km from my target and it was not even midday yet.